 To help understand the impact of these decisions, the Department for Education (DfE) established a survey of schools and colleges in England.
 Schools and colleges are asked to report information to DfE each day.

 The education settings survey was open between 23 March and 17 July 2020 and then reopened on 1 September 2020.
 The survey questions were changed on 1 September 2020 to reflect the expectation that all schools should prepare to open to all pupils.
+Additional changes to questions were made on 12 October 2020, detailed information on these amendments can be found in the methodology.

 Local authority early years survey